-THE CANADIAN

-CERTIFICATION PROGRAM
+CANADIAN NURSE EDUCATION CERTIFICATION PROGRAM

 The Canadian Nurse Educator Certification Program fosters excellence in the academic nurse educator role and provides recognition and merit for the specialized knowledge, expertise, and competencies of this role in Canada.
-The program is comprised of three modules
+The program is comprised of three modules.
+Upon successful completion of all three modules, participants will be prepared to write the national certification exam to achieve the Canadian Certified Nurse Educator (CCNE) designation.

-Cost and duration is per module.